How to leverage email aliases alongside your core email address

 Team Visibility - If you want your team to have visibility into the emails that are sent to your alias email address, consider creating your alias as it's own separate individual inbox.
 This way you will be able to share the contents of this inbox with your team without sharing personal emails addressed to your internal address.
 To do this, go to your Settings > My Inboxes > Add an individual inbox.
 Now, skip to Step 2.

 Consolidated View - If you have aliases for different brands or even just customer-facing addresses, but want to manage all of these emails in one central view, consider adding your aliases to your existing inbox.
-To do this, go to your Settings > My Inboxes > Find the inbox that has your core email address > click add ' + Add a channel '.
+To consolidate your alias into your individual inbox, go to your Settings > My Inboxes > Find the individual inbox that has your core email address > click ' + Add a channel '.